shirleyabwoi/product_documentation/Mosaic_documentation/termsandconditions.md

 Email:mosaic@gmail.com<br>
 Phone number: 0712345678<br>

-Thank you for being of the Mosaic community
+Thank you for being part of the Mosaic community